US men accused of helping Ghosn flee arrive in Japan

-TOKYO (AP) - Two Americans suspected of helping former Nissan Chairman Carlos Ghosn skip bail in Japan and flee to Lebanon in December 2019 have arrived in Tokyo for a criminal investigation and likely trial.
+TOKYO (AP) - Two Americans suspected of helping former Nissan Chairman Carlos Ghosn skip bail in Japan and flee to Lebanon in December 2019 were extradited from the U.S. and arrived in Tokyo on Tuesday.

-Michael Taylor and his son, Peter, who had been detained in a Boston jail since last May, were handed over to Japanese custody on Monday in Boston for extradition and were flown to Tokyo on Tuesday.
+Michael Taylor and his son, Peter, who had been detained in a Boston jail since last May, were handed over to Japanese custody on Monday.

+Tokyo Deputy Prosecutor Hiroshi Yamamoto said the Taylors arrived at Tokyo’s Narita International Airport, and were arrested on suspicion of aiding a criminal.

+They will be held at a Tokyo detention center, where they will be questioned and investigated, Yamamoto told reporters.

-Televised video showed a Japan Airlines flight carrying the two men land in Tokyo’s Narita International Airport on Tuesday afternoon.
+Japanese TV channel’s showed video of a Japan Airlines flight carrying the two men land at Narita.
 They were largely hidden behind a tarp held up by Japanese authorities.

-The Taylors are to be taken to the Tokyo detention center, where Ghosn was held before being released on bail, for investigation by Japanese prosecutors.

 Japan has put Ghosn on Interpol’s wanted list, but Lebanon has no extradition treaty with Japan.